Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 View recent Winmax window and door projects

-FAQ — Standard Window Sizes
+FAQ — Standard Window Sizes Calgary

-Older homes often use non-standard or custom-sized openings, especially after renovations or previous replacement work.
+Older Calgary homes often use non-standard or custom-sized openings, especially after renovations or previous replacement work.
 Each opening should be measured before manufacturing new windows.

 Custom windows can cost more depending on size, shape, glass package, colour, hardware, and manufacturing complexity.
 However, custom sizing often provides a better fit and stronger long-term performance for replacement projects.